 Pumpkins Letter Tracing

 These letter tracing cards are just as cute as the number tracing cards, and they’re just as easy to prep!
 Just print, cut, and laminate, and they are ready to use!
-Throw in a couple dry erase markers (I’m an Expo snob!), and you’ve got an instant activity for your kiddos to practice writing the letters of the alphabet!
+Throw in a couple (I’m an Expo snob!), and you’ve got an instant activity for your kiddos to practice writing the letters of the alphabet!
 Hop over to my TPT store to grab your copy!

 Pumpkins Letter Matching